Table of Content

 Customization is not about being fancy.
 It is about solving relevant, frequent and repetitive tasks.

 No one likes to be waiting on hold.
 Or navigating a cluttered FAQ page.
-That is where chatbot AI business solutions come in.
+That is where AI chatbot solutions come in.

 But here’s the thing: a chatbot should not pretend to be human.
 It should be honest, fast, and smart enough to know when to hand things off.